Sunny With a High Near 18

 Tonight

-Partly cloudy, with a low around -8.
+Mostly clear, with a low around -3.
+Wind chill values as low as -15.
+Southwest wind around 7 mph.

+Sunny, with a high near 22.
 Wind chill values as low as -20.
-West southwest wind 8 to 10 mph.
+Breezy, with a southwest wind 8 to 16 mph, with gusts as high as 24 mph.

+Mostly cloudy, with a low around 6.
+Wind chill values as low as -10.
+Southwest wind around 10 mph.

+Partly sunny, with a high near 28.
+Breezy, with a west southwest wind 10 to 15 mph, with gusts as high as 23 mph.

+A 20 percent chance of snow after 11pm.
+Mostly cloudy, with a low around 12.
+Southwest wind 9 to 11 mph.

 Friday